bozonx/stt-gateway-microservice/docs/API.md

 - `provider` (string, optional)
   - Defaults to `STT_DEFAULT_PROVIDER` if omitted.
   - If `STT_ALLOWED_PROVIDERS` is non-empty, the provider must be in this comma-separated list.
-  - If `STT_ALLOWED_PROVIDERS` is empty or unset, all supported providers are allowed (Рус: пусто/не задано — без ограничений).
+  - If `STT_ALLOWED_PROVIDERS` is empty or unset, all registered providers are allowed.
 - `timestamps` (boolean, optional)
   - If true, provider is requested to include word-level timestamps (when supported).
 - `restorePunctuation` (boolean, optional)